rnaidu02/CarND-Advanced-Lane-Lines/AdvanceLanesDetect_writeup.md

 The code for my perspective transform includes a function called `corners_unwarp()`, which appears in lines 18 through 53 in the  3rd code cell of the IPython [notebook](./Advanced-Lane-Detection.ipynb) .
 The `corners_unwarp()` function takes as inputs an image (`img`), as well as source (`src`) and destination (`dst`) points.
 I chose the hardcode the source and destination points in the following manner:

 First I took `straight_lines1.jpg` image from the test_images folder, using gimp software, located the point of the road lanes (trapezoid shape) as given in src.
-Since the unwarped image should be rectangle, I've used the points in `src` to construct `dst`  as given blo0w.
+Since the warped image should be rectangle, I've used the points in `src` to construct `dst`  as given blo0w.

 ```python
 src = np.float32([ [525,500], [764,500],  [1040,680], [261,680]])